AyushJain001/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-This is the task completed during Internship duration
+This is the task completed during Internship duration Please evalute and give the suggestions to improve it more.